stefanbylund/zxnext_layer2/README.md

 Paging the main layer 2 screen to the top 16K RAM doesn't work in ZEsarUX.

-When using the ZEsarUX emulator, the layer2_draw_text() function, if using the Spectrum ROM font, only works if the TAP file is given as a command-line argument to ZEsarUX, not if loaded from its GUI.
-If layer2_draw_text() uses the Spectrum ROM font (which is the default), it pages in ROM bank 1 which contains the Spectrum ROM font.
-When the TAP file is loaded from the ZEsarUX GUI, the attempt to page in the Spectrum BASIC ROM to the bottom 16 KB fails for an unknown reason.

 ## License

 This software is licensed under the terms of the MIT license.